Ezequiel Tovar Player Props: Rockies vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers' 4.46 team ERA ranks 24th across all MLB pitching staffs.
+- The Dodgers have the 24th-ranked team ERA among all MLB pitching staffs (4.53).

-- The Dodgers rank 20th in baseball in home runs surrendered (96 total, 1.2 per game).
+- The Dodgers rank 20th in baseball in home runs allowed (96 total, 1.2 per game).

+- The Dodgers are sending Sheehan (1-0) to the mound for his third start of the season.

+- In his most recent time out on Saturday, the right-hander threw six innings against the Houston Astros, giving up two earned runs while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.